Complete Financial Questionnaire

 • Time off work

-But, for GORD, the insurer usually doesn’t need to write to your GP for a report.
 As long as you have the above information, they can offer cover based on your application form alone.
-This saves an awful lot of time.

-Yes, good news on this front too, you’ll get full cover without any exclusion for controlled Gastro‑oesophageal reflux
+Yes, good news on this front too, you’ll get full cover without any exclusion for controlled Gastro‑Oesophageal Reflux Disease.

 Helpful Link: Treating acid reflux